microsoft/fluentui/apps/fabric-website/src/pages/Controls/PersonaPage/docs/ios/PersonaOverview.md

-Representing users in a consistent manner across different apps helps with effortless communication.
-Using Fabric Persona controls ensures an accurate and consistent experience across Microsoft products.
+Representing people in a consistent manner across different user interfaces helps with effortless communication.
+Using Fabric Persona controls ensure an accurate and consistent experience across apps.

 Persona controls display the profile picture and online status of the user.
 When a user does not have a profile picture, the user's initials sit on top of a background color.
-In the event that both of these options are unavailable, we use a generic icon called a "doughboy."
+In the event that both of these options are unavailable, a generic person icon is shown.

 Besides a profile picture, Persona controls can include text elements.
 The user's full name can show alongside other metadata, such as job title, company, and more.